WrathofBhuvan11/WrathofBhuvan11.github.io/README.md

 </details>

-#### Note: All the phrases with links are pointing at scanned certificates or web page backing the claims made
+#### Note: All the phrases with links are pointing at scanned certificates or webpage backing the claims made.
+Feel free to examine [them](https://github.com/WrathofBhuvan11/WrathofBhuvan11.github.io/tree/main/documents).